lamps-wg/cms-euf-cma-signeddata/draft-vangeest-lamps-cms-euf-cma-signeddata.md

 | {{?RFC2633}} | RECOMMENDS signed attributes |
 {: title="RFCs using id-data"}

-An RFC requiring or forbidding signed attributes does not necessarily mean that a verifier will enforce this requirement when verifying, their CMS implementation may simply process the message whether or not signed attributes are present.
-If one of the signed attributes is necessary for the verifier to successfully verify the signature or to successfully process the CMS data then the attack will not apply; at least not when assuming the signer is well-behaved and always signs with signed attributes present in accordance with the applicable specification.
+An RFC requiring or forbidding signed attributes does not necessarily mean that a recipient will enforce this requirement when verifying, their CMS implementation may simply process the message whether or not signed attributes are present.
+If one of the signed attributes is necessary for the recipient to successfully verify the signature or to successfully process the CMS data then the vulnerability will not apply; at least not when assuming the signer is well-behaved and always signs with signed attributes present in accordance with the applicable specification.

 ## RFC 8894 Simple Certificate Enrolment Protocol

-Figure 6 in {{Section 3 of ?RFC8894}} specifies id-data as the eContentType, and shows the use of signedAttrs.
+Figure 6 in {{Section 3 of ?RFC8894}} specifies id-data as the EncapsulatedContentInfo content type, and shows the use of signedAttrs.
 The document itself never refers to signed attributes, but instead to authenticated attributes and an authenticatedAttributes type.
 Errata ID 8247 clarifies that it should be "signed attributes" and "signedAttrs".

-Since SCEP requires the use of signedAttrs with the id-data eContentType, and the recipient must process at least some of the signed attributes, it is not affected by the attack.
+Since SCEP requires the use of signedAttrs with the id-data EncapsulatedContentInfo content type, and the recipient must process at least some of the signed attributes, it is not affected by the vulnerability.

 ## RFC 8572 Secure Zero Touch Provisioning (SZTP)

-{{Section 3.1 of ?RFC8572}} allows the use of the id-data eContentType, although it also defines more specific content types.
+{{Section 3.1 of ?RFC8572}} allows the use of the id-data content type, although it also defines more specific content types.
 It does not say anything about signed attributes.

 ## S/MIME RFCs

-{{?RFC8551}}, {{?RFC5751}}, {{?RFC3851}}, and {{?RFC2633}} require the use of the id-data eContentType.
+{{?RFC8551}}, {{?RFC5751}}, {{?RFC3851}}, and {{?RFC2633}} require the use of the id-data EncapsulatedContentInfo content type.

 {{Section 2.5 of ?RFC8551}} says: